 Prison conditions were poor due to old infrastructure, overcrowding, and a shortage of sanitary facilities.

-Administration: The HRCSL investigates complaints received and refers them to the relevant authorities when warranted.
-The HRCSL reported it received some credible allegations of mistreatment from prisoners, but the Ministry of Prison Reforms reported it did not receive any complaints.
+Administration: The HRCSL investigates complaints it receives and refers them to the relevant authorities when warranted.
+The HRCSL reported it received some credible allegations of mistreatment from prisoners, but the Department of Prisons reported it did not receive any complaints.

 Independent Monitoring: The Board of Prison Visitors is the primary domestic organization conducting visits to prisoners and accepting complaints; it also has the legal mandate to examine overall conditions of detention.
 The Board of Prison Visitors functions as an internal governmental watchdog and was established under the Prisons Ordinance.
-The members are representatives of civil society otherwise unaffiliated with the government or other state institutions.
-The International Committee of the Red Cross (ICRC) and the HRCSL also have a mandate to monitor prison conditions, the recommendations of which police have largely respected.
-During the year the HRCSL undertook a National Study on Prisons and visited 20 prisons across the country.
-No report was available at year’s end.
+Its members are representatives of civil society who are otherwise unaffiliated with the government or other state institutions.
+The International Committee of the Red Cross (ICRC) and the HRCSL also have a mandate to monitor prison conditions, and police largely respected their recommendations.

 d.
 Arbitrary Arrest or Detention